rithmschool/react_curriculum/Unit-02/01-react_router.md

 ### Sidebar

 So far we've been associating one component per path via the `component` prop.
 But we can associate multiple components for a given path using differently named props.
-Here's an example where each path is associated with two different components, a sidebar and a main:
+Here's an example where each path is associated with two different components, a sidebar and a main (again, taken from the docs):

 ```js
 import React from 'react'